PeanutPK/PeanutPK/README.md

 # 🙋‍♂️ Hi there
 - 🌝 My name is Phukaow.
 The meaning is a mountain in Thai.
 - 🌱 Currently studying Software and Knowledge Engineering at Kasetsart University
-- 👾 Learning on game dev basics
-- 🤔 Interested in ML and game dev
 - 🧍 Like games, K-pop, and every genre of movies.

 ## 🌐 Socials: